VARUN-777-HA/Vrinda-Store-Data-Analysis-Dashboard/README.md

 -Dasboard Interaction <a href ="https://github.com/VARUN-777-HA/Vrinda-Store-Data-Analysis-Dashboard/blob/main/image.jpg">view Dashboard</a>

 ## Process:
-1.Verify data for any missing value and anomalies, and sort out the same.
+- Verify data for any missing value and anomalies, and sort out the same.
-2.Make sure data is consistent and clean with respect to date type , data format and values meet.
+- Make sure data is consistent and clean with respect to date type , data format and values meet.
-3.Created pivot table according to questions asked.
+- Created pivot table according to questions asked.
-4.Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+- Merge all pivot tables into one dashboard and apply slicer to make dynamic.

 ## Dashboard: